Quick Quiz

 Option a – 91st

-Which of the following are the executive functions of the Council of Ministers of a State?
-I. It brings about necessary cohesion in the policy of various ministers.
+Which of the following are executive functions of the Council of Ministers of a State?
+I. Ensuring coordination in the policies of various ministers.
 II.
-It assists the President in the administration of the State during the President’s Rule in the State.
+Assisting the President in State administration during President’s Rule.
 III.
-It runs the administration of the State in accordance with the provisions of the Constitution.
+Running the State administration as per the Constitution.
 IV.
-It formulates the policy of the State Government and gives it practical shape.
-Codes
+Formulating State Government policy and implementing it.

 (a) I, III and IV